 “The kids get to school in time for breakfast, you get some exercise in, and the community feels a little bit safer,” says Mara.

 But it’s her work with the Spokane Alliance that most likely landed Mara on the Husky 100 list in 2017.
 The list recognizes University of Washington students who turn classroom learning into community action.
 Volunteering with the alliance, Mara was able to use her knowledge of health equity to advocate for a law that guaranteed sick leave as well as safe leave — paid time that allows employees to take care of issues related to domestic violence, harassment or stalking — for all the citizens of Spokane.

 It’s no wonder that Mara’s classmates elected her president of the Spokane Medical Student Association, a position she’s held for the past four years.
 Listening to the concerns of her classmates, she was able to help faculty implement professional trainings on race, gender and substance abuse — all issues that future physicians should know how to navigate.

-Mara is about to graduate this spring, and she just learned that she’ll be completing her family medicine residency in Spokane.
+Mara is about to graduate this spring — helped along in her last year by the Washington Academy of Family Physicians Foundation Endowed Scholarship and two other scholarships — and she just learned that she’ll be completing her family medicine residency in Spokane.
 It’s a circumstance that pleases her mother enormously.